Mar 14, 2018 - Mar 15, 2018

 Mindful compassion by Paul Gilbert

 This program is targeting professionals.
-Completing this Mindful Self-Compassion Course satisfies one of the prerequisite for becoming a Mindful Self-Compassion Teacher.
+In addition, completing this Mindful Self-Compassion Course satisfies one of the prerequisites for becoming a Mindful Self-Compassion Teacher.

 Continued Professional Development(CPD)